Updated on September 30, 2021

-One year into the pandemic, Doctors Without Borders/Médecins Sans Frontières (MSF) teams are still racing to respond to COVID-19—and to the severe disruptions to other essential health services.
+Doctors Without Borders/Médecins Sans Frontières (MSF) teams are still racing to respond to COVID-19—and to the severe disruptions this pandemic has had on other essential health services.

 This is an unprecedented global emergency.
-MSF teams responded and adapted to the spread of the novel coronavirus in the more than 70 countries where we have existing medical projects.
-We launched emergency responses in many others—including temporary operations in Europe and the United States.
+MSF teams are responding and adapting to the spread of the novel coronavirus in the more than 70 countries where we have existing medical projects.
+Last year we also launched emergency responses in many others—including temporary operations in Europe and the United States.
 Today, most COVID-19 activities have been integrated into our regular programs.
-However, we are maintaining some focused projects depending on local needs.
+However, we maintain some focused projects depending on local needs.

 We are demanding equitable global access to COVID vaccines, treatments, and tests.
 MSF is urgently calling on the US to share surplus COVID vaccines to protect millions of people who have been left out of the global vaccine rollout.
 This pandemic won’t be over for anyone until it’s over for everyone.
 The longer the virus spreads unchecked, the greater the risk to all of us as new variants continue to spread.